IPASIS - IP Reputation and Risk Intelligence API

 // Move to end (most recently used)

-ipCache.set(ip, entry);
+this.cache.set(key, entry);

 return entry.data;